Combinatorial optimization and reasoning with graph neural networks: Introduction

-Recently, graph neural networks (GNNs)~\cite{Gil+2017,Sca+2009} emerged as a machine learning architecture to (partially) address the challenges above.
+\emph{Graph neural networks} (GNNs)~\citep{Gil+2017,Sca+2009} have recently emerged as machine learning architectures that partially address the challenges above.

-The idea of GNNs is to compute a vectorial representation, e.g., a real vector, of each node in the input graph iteratively by aggregating features of neighboring nodes.
-By parameterizing this aggregation step, the GNN is trained in an end-to-end fashion against a loss function, using (stochastic) first-order optimization techniques to adapt to the given data distribution.
-The promise here is that the learned vector representation encodes crucial graph structures that help solve the CO problem more efficiently.
-GNNs are invariant and equivariant by design, i.e., like CO solvers, they automatically exploit the symmetries inherent to the given instance or data distribution.
+The key idea underlying GNNs is to compute a vectorial representation, e.g., a real vector, of each node in the input graph by iteratively aggregating features of neighboring nodes.
+The GNN is trained in an end-to-end fashion against a loss function, using (stochastic) first-order optimization techniques to adapt to the given data distribution by parameterizing this aggregation step.
+The promise here is that the learned vector representation encodes crucial graph structures that help solve a CO problem more efficiently.
+GNNs are invariant and equivariant by design, i.e., they automatically exploit the invariances or symmetries inherent to the given instance or data distribution.
 Due to their local nature, by aggregating neighborhood information, GNNs naturally exploit sparsity, leading to more scalable models on sparse inputs.
-Moreover, although scalability is still an issue, they scale linearly with the number of edges and employed parameters, while taking multi-dimensional node and edge features into account~\cite{Gil+2017}, naturally exploiting cost and objective function information.
-However, understanding the data-efficiency is still largely open.
+Moreover, although scalability is still an issue, they scale linearly with the number of edges and employed parameters, while taking multi-dimensional node and edge features into account~\citep{Gil+2017}, naturally exploiting cost and objective function information.
+However, the data-efficiency question is still largely open~\citep{Mor+2021}.

-Although GNNs have clear limitations (which we will also explore and outline), they have already proven to be useful in the context of CO.
+Although GNNs have clear limitations, which we will also explore and outline, they have already proven to be useful in the context of CO.
 In fact, they have already been applied in various settings, either to directly predict a solution or as an integrated component of an existing solver.
 We will extensively investigate both of these aspects within our survey.